Akitsuyoshi/solo-mvp-desktop/README.md

 This was created during my time as a student at Code Chrysalis.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-Here is the link on web version[Reactrol Editor](https://pure-plateau-79856.herokuapp.com/)
+Here is the link on [web version](https://pure-plateau-79856.herokuapp.com/)

 <p align="center">
   <img alt="desktop" title="imgLogo" src="./src/readme/Screen Shot 2018-09-27 at 11.00.03.png" width="auto" height="200px">